misakey/dev-manifesto/contributing.md

 #### Ask a Merge Request to be reviewed

-1. Review yourself the merge request (don't waste other's time)
+1. Review yourself the merge request (don't waste other's time).
-1. Rebase on the latest version of your target branch
+1. Rebase on the latest version of your target branch ([here are some hints about how to rebase your branch](#rebase-your-branches)).
 1. Assign people to the MR (create permanent indicator on gitlab).
 1. Mention same people in a comment (create todo and temporary indicator on gitlab).
 1. Don't hesitate to text people privately or on a public channel if the review is too long to you or require a quick one.